Illegal Street Racing in Germany

 • A “sprint race” whereby the drivers race each other over a short distance, for example, from traffic light to traffic light.

-Such a race does not need to be “officially” organised between the parties in advance, and they do not need to start at the same time or from the same point.
-Organising such an event may involve bringing the participants to the area (marshalling), timekeeping, providing starting signal and marking the finish line.
+Such a race does not need to be “officially” organised between the parties in advance, and it does not need to start at the same time or from the same point.
+Organising such an event may involve bringing the participants to the area (marshalling), timekeeping, providing a starting signal, and marking the finish line.

-From an objective perspective, the driver must have driven in a manner considered to be in gross violation of traffic rules.
-The following offences can show breaching traffic regulations: driving significantly over the speed limit, overtaking other vehicles by passing on the right, running a red traffic light approaching a pedestrian crossing too quickly and overtaking on a blind bend.
+From an objective perspective, the driver must have driven in a manner considered to be a gross violation of traffic rules.
+The following offences can show breaching traffic regulations: driving significantly over the speed limit, overtaking other vehicles by passing on the right, running a red traffic light, approaching a pedestrian crossing too quickly, and overtaking on a blind bend.

 Evidence used in Illegal Street Racing Cases